 WCS provides students the opportunity to participate in several assessments administered by third-party vendors to measure college readiness.
 While not required by the state or district, many students want to participate for reasons such as scholarship opportunities, post-secondary admission requirements, and college course credit.

-- ACT Testing: While the state’s TCAP system includes its own administration of the ACT, there are seven other national testing dates for ACT throughout the year.
+- ACT Testing: While the state’s TCAP system includes its own administration of the ACT, there are several other national testing dates for ACT throughout the year.
 Students often choose to participate on one of these dates to include the writing portion of the ACT (which is not available during the TCAP administration).
 Students can also use these dates to retake the ACT for a higher score, increasing post-secondary opportunities.
 Learn more and register for the ACT Test for Students.

 - Advanced Placement (AP): Students enrolled in college-level AP courses in high school may choose to take the corresponding AP subject exams in the spring to assess their mastery of the content.
 Success on these AP exams leads to opportunities for earning college credit or advanced standing at most post-secondary institutions.
 Registration for AP exams is handled at the school level.
 Contact the school’s designated AP Coordinator for information about scheduling and fees or visit The College Board AP Courses and Exams to learn more.